The Israel Lobby and U.S. Foreign Policy: Former government officials

 Former Director of the CIA James Woolsey also wrote a strongly negative review, remarking that "...
 Reading [Walt and Mearsheimer's] version of events is like entering a completely different world."
-Woolsey contends the authors "are stunningly deceptive", and feature a "commitment to distorting the historical record is the one consistent feature of this book", proceeding with a few examples.
+Woolsey contends the authors "are stunningly deceptive", and that a "commitment to distorting the historical record is the one consistent feature of this book", proceeding with a few examples.

 Former Secretary of State Henry Kissinger said that the paper has not had "any great impact on the general public.
 The American public continues to support the relations [between the two countries], and resistance to any threat to the survival of Israel."

-Members of organizations
+Jewish organizations

-The American Jewish Committee (AJC): executive director David A. Harris has written several responses to the paper and more recently to the book.
-His article in The Jerusalem Post discusses the difficulty Europeans have in understanding America's "special relationship" with Israel and the resulting eagerness of European publishers to fast track the book.
+The American Jewish Committee's (AJC) executive director David A. Harris wrote several responses to the paper and the book.
+His 2007 article in The Jerusalem Post discusses the difficulty Europeans have in understanding America's "special relationship" with Israel and the resulting eagerness of European publishers to fast track the book.
 "Although the book was panned by most American reviewers, it will serve as red meat for those eager to believe the worst about American decision-making regarding Israel and the Middle East."
 AJC also published several critiques of the paper, many of which were reproduced in newspapers around the world.
-AJC's Anti-Semitism expert, Kenneth Stern, made the following argument against the paper: "Such a dogmatic approach blinds them from seeing what most Americans do.
+AJC's antisemitism expert, Kenneth Stern, made the following argument against the paper: "Such a dogmatic approach blinds them from seeing what most Americans do.
 They seek to destroy the "moral" case for Israel by pointing at alleged Israeli misdeeds, rarely noting the terror and anti-Semitism that predicates Israeli reactions."